thednp/solid-color-picker/README.md

 ## Highlights

 - Accessibility Focus for WAI-ARIA compliance
-- Built in translations for German, French, Russian, Arabian, Spanish, Portuguese, Romanian, Chinese, Korean and Japanese for accessibility
+- Built in translations for German, French, Russian, Arabic, Spanish, Portuguese, Romanian, Polish, Chinese, Korean and Japanese for accessibility
 - TypeScript sourced code base
-- Supporting HEX(a), RGB(a), HSL(a) and HWB(a), the last three also in CSS4 Color Module flavours
+- Supporting HEX(a), RGB(a), HSL(a) and HWB(a)
 - Supports keyboard and touch events as well as responsive design
 - Automatic repositioning of the popup dropdown on show / window scroll
 - Right To Left Languages Supported